Pet Care Home

 Aquarium Care

 Water changes should be performed a little more often with this fish due to the need for them to have clean water conditions with lower nitrates.
-Typical is 30% a month, 20% every 2 weeks, or 5% a week, so judge accordingly to your tank size and water quality.
-Keep water at 8.0 PH and remember, the larger the tank, the better the quality and the less often water changes are needed.
+Judge water changes accordingly to your tank size and water quality.
+The larger the tank, the better the quality and the less often water changes are needed.
+In smaller tanks of 55 gallons a 10% bi-weekly water change is usually necessary.
+For larger tanks typically do 30% a month, 20% every 2 weeks, or 5% a week.
+Keep water at 8.0 pH.

 Aquarium Setup